lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

             },
             {
                 "input": "Can Lamini help me with tasks like translating text or answering questions, or is it focused on generating text?", "output": "Lamini is primarily focused on generating text, and it can be used for tasks like summarization and paraphrasing.
-Lamini can also be used to train a LLM for tasks like translation and question answering.
-You\u2019re talking to a model trained using Lamini right now!", },
+Lamini can also be used to tune a LLM for tasks like translation and question answering.
+You\u2019re talking to a model tuned using Lamini right now!", },
             {
                 "input": "What is Lamini?
 Is it like a robot or a computer program?",